John Tavener: Death and legacy

 Tavener died, aged 69, on 12 November 2013 at his home in Child Okeford, Dorset.
 Among those in the music world who paid tribute were composers John Rutter and Sir Peter Maxwell Davies, cellist Steven Isserlis, Neil Portnow, president of the National Academy of Recording Arts and Sciences, oboist Nicholas Daniel, Roger Wright (controller of BBC Radio 3 and director of the Proms), and soprano Patricia Rozario.
 A tribute was also received from Charles, Prince of Wales.

 Tavener's funeral was held at Winchester Cathedral on 28 November 2013.
 The service was conducted in the Orthodox rite and was presided over by Archbishop Gregorios of Thyateira, representative of the Ecumenical Patriarch and the most senior Orthodox bishop in the UK.
 About 700 mourners attended.

 Rutter describes Tavener as having the "very rare gift" of being able to "bring an audience to a deep silence."
 According to Isserlis: "He had his own voice.
 He wasn't writing to be popular – he was writing the music he had to write."

 Musical style

-While Tavener's earliest music was influenced by Igor Stravinsky and Olivier Messiaen – often invoking the sound world of Stravinsky, in particular Canticum Sacrum, and the ecstatic quality found in various works by Messiaen – his later music became more sparse, using wide registral space and was usually diatonically tonal.
-Tavener recognised Arvo Pärt as "a kindred spirit" and shared with him a common religious tradition and a fondness for textural transparency.
+Whilst Tavener's earliest compositions were influenced by Igor Stravinsky and Olivier Messiaen—often invoking the sound world of Stravinsky (in particular his Canticum Sacrum), and the ecstatic quality found in various works by Messiaen—his later music became more sparse, using wide registral space and usually diatonically tonal.
+Too, Tavener recognised Arvo Pärt as "a kindred spirit" and shared with him a common religious tradition and a fondness for textural transparency.